 - Always use the correct utensils and do not leave food cooking on hot plates or under grills unattended

-- Switch off the cooker and hob after use
+- Switch off the cooker, hob and cooker hood (extractor fan) after use

 - Doors should be kept shut during cooking to avoid setting off the fire alarm accidentally